Welcome to the Nature Conservancy’s Disney Wilderness Preserve!

-Look at all these white-tail deer prints around this fallen tree!
+Look at all these White-Tailed Deer prints around this fallen tree!

-Hardwood trees that fell during the hurricane have become popular with White-Tail Deer who enjoy nibbling on sections of tree normally inaccessible.
+Hardwood trees that fell during the hurricane have become popular with White-Tailed Deer who enjoy nibbling on sections of tree normally inaccessible.

 Leaving the fallen tree and coming to a small field, Ross has just found a curious looking egg pouch attached to a plant in a frozen field.
 This is a Praying Mantis egg case.

 You can purchase Praying Mantis egg cases and use them as a natural “pesticide” for pests such as Japanese Beetles.

 Heading back to Green Pond Road, Ross points out a stand of deciduous conifers near the side of the road and has identified them as American Larch.
 American Larch needles turn orange in the fall and fall off in winter.

 Heading back on Green Pond Road, we’re now walking over a Pequannock River Tributary near Deerhaven Lane.
 The Pequannock River Tributary draining the marsh in the foreground was straightened to drain the marsh.
 Phragmites, a common plant which thrives in disturbed wetlands, is abundant.